Lazerbeak12345/chaml/README.md

   - `Number` local charcode conversion to char.
 If invalid, throw sensible error like `Casting error: Cannot cast Number(`insert num here`) to Char` as it is value dependant.
-  - `Array` error thrown: `Casting error: Cannot cast Array to Char`
+  - `Array` If array is len of 1 and it is a char, then that char, else error
-  - `String` error thrown: `Casting error: Cannot cast String to Char`
+  thrown: `Casting error: Cannot cast Array to Char`
   - `Function` error thrown: `Casting error: Cannot cast Function to Char`
 - To `Number`
   - empty, throw `Casting error: Number constructor takes 1 argument`